COSC1107-CT/pytomata-marker/README.md

 > You can create your virtual environment under any directory.
 > Here, the location is `~/.pyauto`; an alternative could be `.venv`.

-Once created, make sure the virtual environment is active;
-replace `~/.pyauto` with the location of your virtual environment:
+Then, ensure the virtual environment is active; replace `~/.pyauto` with the location of your virtual environment:

 ```shell
 $ source ~/.pyauto/bin/activate